Energy from the sun

 The U.S. Department of Energy, along with several electric utilities, built and operated the first demonstration solar power tower near Barstow, California, during the 1980s and 1990s.
 Three solar power tower projects now operate in the United States:Learn more about the history of solar power in the Solar Timeline.

-- Ivanpah Solar Power Facility: a 392 MW project located in Ivanpah Dry Lake, California
+- Ivanpah Solar Power Facility: a 392 MW three-tower project with generation capacities of 126 MW, 133 MW, and 133 MW located in Ivanpah Dry Lake, California

-- Crescent Dunes Solar Energy Project: a 110 MW project located in Nevada
+- Crescent Dunes Solar Energy Project: a 110 MW one-tower project located in Nevada

 Solar dish/engine systems use a mirrored dish similar to a very large satellite dish.
 To reduce costs, the mirrored dish is usually composed of many smaller flat mirrors formed into a dish shape.
 The dish-shaped surface directs and concentrates sunlight onto a thermal receiver, which absorbs and collects the heat and transfers it to an engine generator.
 The most common type of heat engine used in dish/engine systems is the Stirling engine.
 This system uses the fluid heated by the receiver to move pistons and create mechanical power.
 The mechanical power runs a generator or alternator to produce electricity.